COVID-19 Special Events Updates: June 8, 2021

 Special Events-Related Order Impacts

-Austin Public Health Risk-Based Guidelines provide guidance for individuals behavior.
-Austin Public Health uses several metrics, focusing on new hospital admissions, but also reviewing hospital and intensive care unit (ICU) capacity, ventilator use, overall positivity rate, and rate of change of these metrics determine the stage of risk.
+Austin Public Health Risk-Based Guidelines provide guidance for individuals' behavior.
+Austin Public Health uses several metrics including new hospital admissions, hospital and intensive care unit (ICU) capacity, ventilator use, overall positivity rate, vaccination rates, and rate of change of these metrics determine the stage of risk.

 City-owned Event Facilities